Energy Working Group

 Coordinating Bodies

-The Energy Working Group is guided by a team of international experts from the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL), with collaborative support from the regional platforms (Libélula, SouthSouthNorth, ICLEI), CoP coordinators, and others.
+The Energy Working Group is guided by a team of international experts from the U.S. Department of Energy’s National Renewable Energy Laboratory (NREL), with collaborative support from the regional platforms (Libélula, SouthSouthNorth, ICLEI), Community of Practice coordinators, and others.

 Faces of the Energy Working Group